Lynsens/ALL-In-One_NLP_backtester/reports/final_report.md

 #### Folder Structure
 ![text_obtainer_folder_structure_update](https://github.com/choH/ALO_NLP_backtester/blob/master/reports/pic/text_obtainer_folder_structure_update.png)

 Here's the updated version of our folder structure.
-The general framework is same as what we demoed in [Progress Report 2](https://github.com/choH/ALO_NLP_backtester/blob/master/reports/progress_report_2.md), but with added `data_cleaner`, `dummy_model`, and couple more output under `text_obtainer_output/.../market_data/` folder.
+The general framework is same as what we demoed in [Progress Report 2](https://github.com/choH/ALO_NLP_backtester/blob/master/reports/progress_report_2.md), but with added `data_cleaner`, `dummy_model`, and couple more output under `text_obtainer_output/.../market_data/` folder (we will touch on this through different section of this report).

 In `data_cleaner`, we implemented a bunch of utilities methods to collect company mentioned stats among all the obtained plain-text data and make both parties *"know (be able to trace back to) each other"* so that we may have a piece of plain-text data (in this case a WSJ article) like: